nymea/nymea-plugins/tcpcommander/README.md

 > Note: This plugin is ment to be combined with a rule.

-## TCP output
+## TCP client

-The TCP output opens a TCP connection to the given host IPv4 address and port everytime the output trigger gets activated.
-As soon as the command has been executed the socket will close again.
-The connected state is only stated as connected as long as the connection is active.
+The TCP output opens a TCP connection to the given host address and port.
+Once the connection is established, TCP packets can be sent both directions.

-## TCP input
+## TCP server

 The TCP input creates a TCP server on the given port.

-Be aware that only a single connection can be established simultaneously.
-The connected state is active as long as a client is connected.
-It is up to the client to deside how long the connection stays active.
+Other applications may connect to this server and send messages to it which can be processed further within nymea.
+Also, TCP packets can be sent to all or individual clients.
+Use the address 0.0.0.0 (the default) to send the data to all connected clients.

 ## Example